Metzora (parashah)

 Jews generally read it in April or, rarely, in early May.
 The lunisolar Hebrew calendar contains up to 55 weeks, the exact number varying between 50 in common years and 54 or 55 in leap years.
-In leap years (for example, 2022, 2024, and 2027), parashah Metzora is read separately.
-In common years (for example, 2020, 2021, 2023, 2025, 2026, 2028), parashah Metzora is combined with the previous parashah, Tazria, to help achieve the needed number of weekly readings.
+In leap years (for example, 2024 and 2027), Parashat Metzora is read separately.
+In common years (for example, 2025, 2026, and 2028), Parashat Metzora is combined with the previous parashah, Tazria, to help achieve the needed number of weekly readings.

 Readings

 In traditional Sabbath Torah reading, the parashah is divided into seven readings, or עליות, aliyot.